 As for sex crime charges for online solicitation of a minor, defenses can include lack of proof that others hadn’t used the defendant’s computer, and the defendant’s lack of knowledge of how other persons’ may have used the computer.

 For these or other legal defenses against charges of sexual assault, rape, statutory rape, aggravated sexual assault, prostitution, indecency with a child or other sex crimes, defendants need skilled, knowledgeable and experienced legal help.
 They can find such a sex crime lawyer in Houston criminal defense attorney Neal Davis.

 Sex crime charges are very serious and can have a lasting negative impact on a defendant’s life, including possible having to register as a sex offender – a public list that lasts for life and restricts where you can work and live.

 Also, even if later proven innocent, a defendant can have his or her reputation lastingly smeared by the sex crime charge and by the accompanying misplaced public outrage.

 Neal Davis understands these burdens and can work swiftly to get a sex crime charge reduced or even dropped before trial.
 In fact, with such swift action, it may even be possible to prevent a charge from being filed in the first place.
 That is why it is important to engage an experienced sex crime lawyer quickly.

 Neal Davis has years of such experience, helping many defendants protect their freedom and reputation while gaining the justice they deserved after being falsely accused of a sex crime.
 Davis has been able to get charges dropped or dismissed when they have involved child sex abuse, indecency with a child by contact and aggravated sexual assault of a child, among other cases.

-Contact the Neal Davis Law Firm today for a free legal review of your sex crime case.
+Contact the Neal Davis Law Firm today for a legal review of your sex crime case.